 Extra Activities In addition to the daily tours, we offer a choice of extra activities for a fee: At the nearby village of Sepsikőröspatak / Valea Crișului we offer riding lessons, hacking and day-rides: Lessons for both adults and children on horses and ponies (45 min.), hacking (1,5-2 hours), and day-rides (3 h with picnic).
 Transfers (1/2 h one way) are available.
 Please book in advance!
 We also operate 5-day trail rides in the region, please enquire by email Bicycles are for rent on the property (without guide).
 10 EUR / person / day (5 bicycles are available on site).

 Milking cows (mostly for children) in a stable in the neighborhood.
 Milking time is usually around 7-8 PM.
 5 EUR / occasion.
 We operate a wildlife hide on the property which can be visited by bicycle with a guide at dusk or at dawn between April and October.
-Bears can often be watched, as well as other large mammals like boar and deer.
-Price: 50 EUR if successful (bear), 20 EUR if no-show.
-In the warm season (May–September) 'al fresco' sunset dinners in the surrounding hills are being offered for a minimum of 4 participants at an extra charge: • By horse & cart to George's meadow on the other side of the village (dinner price +20 EUR / person) • By foot on the hill above the house, accompanied by a pony to carry the load (dinner price + 10 EUR / person)
+In the warm season (May–September) 'al fresco' sunset dinners in the surrounding hills are being offered for a minimum of 4 participants at an extra charge: • By horse & cart to George's meadow on the other side of the village (45 EUR /person, includes dinner ,no drinks included) • By foot on the hill above the house, (35 EUR /person, includes dinner, no drinks included)